RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 you can run recovery process from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI).

+{{% note %}}
+Before you run the recovery process on the machines from the original cluster with Redis processes running on the machine, make sure to kill all Redis processes.
+{{% /note %}}

 To recover the cluster:

 1. To recover the cluster configuration on the first node of the new cluster, from the rladmin CLI run: